easyhour/uni_links/uni_links/README.md

 ## Usage

-There are two ways your app will recieve a link - from cold start and brought from the background.
+There are two ways your app will receive a link - from cold start and brought from the background.
 More on these after the example usage in [More about app start from a link](#more-about-app-start-from-a-link).